 A strike beginning in March 2017 at Hecla Mining’s (NYSE:HL) Lucky Friday mine in Idaho reduced production by as much as 90 percent.
 A year later and the strike still continues; according to Hecla’s website, a limited amount of lead production is being carried out by its salaried staff.
 Also in the US, Aqua Metals’ (NASDAQ:AQMS) new lead refinery was built in Nevada, lending to increased lead recycling.

 Mine production: 300,000 MT

 Peru also saw a reduction in lead production in 2017.
 Last year, the country produced 300,000 MT of lead, while 2016 production totaled 314,000 MT.
 Zinc-focused base metals miner Trevali Mining (TSX:TV) is one company producing lead in Peru.

 Mine production: 250,000 MT

-In Mexico, lead mine production came in at 250,000 MT last year, down slightly from 2015 production of 254,000 MT.
+In Mexico, lead production came in at 230,000 MT last year, down slightly from 2016 production of 232,000 MT.
 Excellon Resources (TSX:EXN) operates the La Platosa mine in Mexico, which exploits high-grade silver, lead and zinc manto deposits.

-The seventh-largest producer of lead is India, whose production decreased only slightly in 2016 to 135 MT; that’s down from 136 MT in 2015.
-As with Russia, current information on lead mining in India is limited.
+The seventh-largest producer of lead is India, whose production increased only slightly in 2017 to 150,000 MT; that’s up from 147,000 MT in 2016.
+As with Russia, information on lead in India is limited.

 Don’t forget to follow us @INN_Resource for real-time news updates!